CultivateHQ/cultivateHQ.com/README.md

 Of course you will have had to have submitted your public ssh key to https://github.com/CultivateHQ/cultivate-infrastructure/blob/master/playbook/user_keys/public_keys before the playbook was last run for you to have access to the server.

+## Testing the deploy

+Do a quick test to check the deploy has gone well:

+* Go to https://cultivatehq.com.
+Does it look ok?
+Click round a few pages.
+* Is the new content there?
+* Check the console with developer tools.
+Any errors?
+Any resources failing to load?
+* Check it on mobile

 ## Rolling back deployed changes